-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF CORONA, CALIFORNIA, that the "City of Corona Debt Policy and Procedures," as presented to the City Council at the meeting in which this Resolution is adopted, is hereby approved and established as the policy of the City with respect to issuance and management of debt.
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF CORONA, CALIFORNIA, by the City Council of the City of Corona, California, that the "City of Corona Debt Policy and Procedures," as presented to the City Council at the meeting in which this Rresolution is adopted, is hereby approved and established as the policy of the City with respect to issuance and management of debt.

-PASSED, APPROVED AND ADOPTED this 5th day of August, 2020.
+PASSED, APPROVED AND ADOPTED this 165th day of SeptemberAugust, 20152020.

+Mayor of the City of Corona, California

+ATTEST:

-ATTEST: Mayor of the City of Corona, California City Clerk of the City of Corona, California
+City Clerk of the City of Corona, California